adam-fraga/Anago/Readme.md

 Key Features
 Comprehensive Stack:

-This Dockerized environment includes the following stack:
+This Project provide a Docker image provide a dev container environment includes the following stack:

 Go, Templ, Tailwind, Postgres, and Typescript providing you with everything you need for modern web development.